piured/courel/README-doxy.md

 Courel's rolling back capabilities allow to create e.g. training sessions on certain parts of a chart that are difficult for the player without needing to restart the song from the beginning.
 (Although this is something you need to implement yourself).

-## OnRolledBackSingleNotesOnRow
+## Rolling back SingleNotes

-This method is called when all notes in a row are rolled back.
+[OnRolledBackSingleNotesOnRow](@ref Courel.Subscription.ISubscriber.OnRolledBackSingleNotesOnRow) is called when all notes in a row are rolled back.
 It is called only once per each row when rolling back.

-This method is mostly used to redraw the notes in the screen.
+This method is mostly used to redraw the notes on the screen.

-## OnHoldIsPartiallyRolledBack
+## Partially rolling back Holds

+[OnHoldIsPartiallyRolledBack](@ref Courel.Subscription.ISubscriber.OnHoldIsPartiallyRolledBack) is called at each `Update` call until a hold is completely rolled back.
 A hold is partially rolled back when the new song time \f$t\f$ is in the hold's action range.
-This method is called multiple times until a hold is completely rolled back.

 This method is mostly used to redraw the hold in the screen, and position is head accordingly.

-## OnHoldIsRolledBack
+## Hold is rolled back completely

-Unlike the event `Courel.Subscription.ISubscriber.OnHoldIsPartiallyRolledBack`, this method is called only once per hold when the hold is completely rolled back, i.e. when the new song time \f$t\f$ is before the action time of the hold.
+Unlike the event [OnHoldIsPartiallyRolledBack](@ref Courel.Subscription.ISubscriber.OnHoldIsPartiallyRolledBack), [OnHoldIsRolledBack](@ref Courel.Subscription.ISubscriber.OnHoldIsRolledBack) is called only once per hold when the hold is completely rolled back, i.e. when the new song time \f$t\f$ is before the action time of the hold.

 This method is also mostly used to redraw the hold in the screen, and position is head accordingly.